 - Can be done as a day hike or overnight at Rum Jungle Campground between West and East Peaks

-I grew up in the bushwalker’s wonderland of Queensland’s Scenic Rim region – but I hate to admit that I only just climbed one of the biggest mountains in the region.
-Boy, I wish I’d done it sooner because the views are spectacular and this is one of the best hikes I’ve ever done.
+I grew up in the bushwalker’s wonderland of Queensland’s Scenic Rim region – but I hate to admit that I only just hiked one of the biggest mountains in the region.
+Boy, I wish I’d done it sooner, because the views are spectacular and this is one of the best hikes I’ve ever done.

 At 1,354m high at the West Peak summit, Mt Barney is an impressive sight looming over a landscape formed by volcanoes many thousands of years ago.
 Mt Barney is one of the highest mountains in Queensland, and has a reputation to match.

-Being a member at one time of the local SES in this region, I knew there had been many a bushwalker injured or lost on the slopes of Mt Barney.
+Once being a member of the local SES in this region, I knew there had been many a bushwalker injured or lost on the slopes of Mt Barney.
 The mountain is known for rapid weather changes, resulting in people becoming disoriented or losing the faint trail.

 It’s not a walk in the park.
 There are a couple of routes, but all are strenuous, steep climbs ascending over 1000m.
 You must be fit, an experienced hiker, and have reasonable navigational skills.

 Read more: Navigating With a Map & Compass